uktechreviews/science-tasks/lesson-5/worksheet.md

 #Keeping baby warm

-In this lesson you are going to investigate how the colour of a surface affects the emitting of IR radiation.
+In this lesson you are going to investigate how good different materials are at preventing heat loss.

 ##Theory

-Different colour surfaces emit different amounts of Infra Red radiation.
-During this practical we will find out which colour surfaces emits the most radiation.
+Heat is lost from hot objects.
+Sometimes we want to stop this heat being lost and we can use a material called an insulator.
+In this investigation we will find out what types of materials make the best insulators and can be used to keep a new born baby warm.

 ##Experiment